cs124/pa0-jupyter-tutorial/README.md

 The goal of this assignment is to get your coding environment set up for the future assignments and rovide some useful introduction to `Jupyter Notebooks`.
 We are also including a comprehensive `Python` tutorial for you to practice your `Python` skills.

-This assignment is ungraded, so once you've got your environment set up correctly and are satisfied that you understand both of the tutorials, you are done!
-You are not required to submit anything for this assignment.

 ## Part 1: Environment Setup

 Decide where you will be doing your assignments.